srepalli3/srepalli3/README.md

 ## What I'm Up To
 - Currently studying for the AWS Certified Machine Learning Engineer certification exam on the path to become an AI/ML Engineer
-- Continuing on work on my Open Source with SLU project, MeltShiny
+- Continuing to work on my Open Source with SLU project, MeltShiny, as an advisor to the next team
-- Starting work on a new project: developing a 2D platformer game with user-generated content capabilities
+- Completing work on a project: developing a 2D platformer game with user-generated content capabilities

 ## 🔗 Connect With Me!
 www.linkedin.com/in/swetharepalli